afleming1992/my-portfolio/README.md

-# my-portfolio
+# Andrew Fleming's Portfolio Website

-This is my portfolio website
+This is my portfolio.
+It uses AWS and ReactJS.